OfficeDev/open-xml-docs/docs/how-to-accept-all-revisions-in-a-word-processing-document.md

     Next
 ```

-Finally, you handle the insertions by constructing the *insertions*<span
-class="keyword">List</span> and inserting the new text by removing the
+Finally, you handle the insertions by constructing the *insertions* **List** and inserting the new text by removing the
 insertion element (**w:ins**), which is the
 same as accepting the inserted text.